 How to serve

-- On toast – with whipped ricotta, chevre or use as you would any jam and top Cheddar Biscuits or toasted Parmesan Oregano Mug Bread.
+- On toast – with Whipped Rricotta, chevre or use as you would any jam and top Cheddar Biscuits or toasted Parmesan Oregano Mug Bread.

 - Sandwiches and burgers – add robust flavor to Egg Salad, turkey, pulled pork or grilled cheese sandwiches.
 Try using it like ketchup on a burger or hot dog.